 To tap the child’s creative potential, a carefully designed step-by-step approach is required.
 This approach needs to be directed, yet at the same it must have enough room to allow the student to explore his creativity.
 The curriculum for this self-learning pedagogy is designed by Khud’s education specialists.

 The stepping stone curriculum is Graphic Designing (GD).
 Irrespective of one’s age, any student – under the careful facilitation of local teacher – can follow the GD curriculum.
-Through numerous short projects students develop familiarity with GIMP software, making collages, using paint and photo editing.
+Through numerous short projects students develop familiarity with GIMP software, making collages, using paint, makings posters and photo editing.
 Thanks to its vibrancy and openness, many students explore their creativity and aesthetics.
 As they are also required to research and download photographs from internet, the GD curriculum adamants students’ confidence in using computer.
 Usually the GD curriculum takes 2-3 months to cover, and it’s one of the most popular courses in Khud partner schools.

 Millenniums ago, our hunter-gatherer ancestors began trade through barter system.
 As they settled and established numerous civilizations, precious metals, coins and stones were used to trade different commodities.
 Next came the notion of paper currency from China.
 Steadily, its nature too has changed overtime, but generally the nation-state backed banks have held control over the individual currencies.
 In an attempt to break the dominance of centralized state-managed currencies, an unidentified programmer codenamed “Satoshi Nakamoto,” introduced a ground breaking digital currency, ‘Bitcoins’.